procode123/OrderPerformance/OrderPerformance/readme.txt

 Code to be executed
 ========================

-1.InitialExecution.java  as it is

-2.InitialExecution.java with comment Block Turned On - We are doing this since the executor service code is not using it.

-3.UsingExecutorService.java showing how ExecutorService Helped in increasing the performance.
+1.Run InitialExecution.java

+2.Note the results in console

+3.Run UsingThreads.java (This runs 2 Threads in Parallel increasing performance)

+4.Note the results in console.

-4.Check the TaskResults.txt for Results.
+5.Check the TaskResults.txt showing Results of my executions